-Note: The season with the highest relative humidity is used.
+Note to Figure F1.12: The season with the highest relative humidity is used.
 Generally this will be July for southern Australia and January for northern Australia.

-- (b) In addition to (a), a subfloor space must- - (i) be cleared of all building debris and vegetation; and - (ii) have the ground beneath the suspended floor graded to prevent surface water ponding under the building; and - (iii) contain no dead air spaces; and - (iv) have openings evenly spaced as far as practicable; and - (v) have openings placed not more than 600 mm in from corners. - (c) In double leaf masonry walls, openings specified in (a) must be provided in both leaves of the masonry, with openings being aligned to allow an unobstructed flow of air. - (d) Openings in internal subfloor walls specified in (a) must have an unobstructed area equivalent to that required for the adjacent external openings. - (e) Where the ground or subfloor space is excessively damp or subject to frequent flooding, in addition to the requirements of (a) to (d)- - (i) the subfloor ventilation required in (a) must be increased by 50%; or
+- (b) In addition to (a), a subfloor space must- - (i) be cleared of all building debris and vegetation; and - (ii) have the ground beneath the suspended floor graded to prevent surface water ponding under the building; and - (iii) contain no dead air spaces; and - (iv) have openings evenly spaced as far as practicable; and - (v) have openings placed not more than 600 mm in from corners. - (c) In double leaf masonry walls, openings specified in (a) must be provided in both leaves of the masonry, with openings being aligned to allow an unobstructed flow of air. - (d) Openings in internal subfloor walls specified in (a) must have an unobstructed area equivalent to that required for the adjacent external openings. - (e) Where the ground or subfloor space is excessively damp or subject to frequent flooding, in addition to the requirements of (a) to (d)- - (i) the subfloor ventilation required in (a) must be increased by 50%; or - (ii) the ground within the subfloor space must be sealed with an impervious membrane; or - (iii) subfloor framing must be- - (A) where above ground, above-ground durability Class 1 or 2 timbers or H3 preservative treated timbers in accordance with AS 1684.2, AS 1684.3 or AS 1684.4; or - (B) where in ground, in-ground durability Class 1 or 2 timbers or H5 preservative treated timbers in accordance with AS 1684.2, AS 1684.3 or AS 1684.4; or

-- (ii) the ground within the subfloor space must be sealed with an impervious membrane; or - (iii) subfloor framing must be- - (A) durability Class 1 or 2 timbers or H3 preservative treated timbers in accordance with AS 1684.2, AS 1684.3 or AS 1684.4; or - (B) steel in accordance with NASH Standard 'Residential and Low-Rise Steel Framing' Part 2.
+(C) steel in accordance with NASH Standard 'Residential and Low-Rise Steel Framing' Part 2.